-The registration fee is $86.50 for the first Scout and $85 for each additional Scout.
-Adult and youth volunteers are $7.
+The registration fee is $71.50 for the first Scout and $70 for each additional Scout.
+The fee for adult and youth volunteers is $15.
 The registration fee includes a t-shirt, patch, water bottle, string backpack and program supplies.
 All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
 A registered parent/guardian must be onsite at all times when Tigers (going into 1st grade) are at camp.

 Step 1 (youth and adults): Register all participants in the same family.